UtrechtUniversity/ia-webscraping/RStudioServer/README.md

 Change the following lines in the 'terraform.tfstate' script
 - line 2: deployment_name > The name of your deployment; all resources will be tagged with this name
 - line 3: deployment_owner > Your email address; this will indicate that the AWS resources are owned by you
 - line 4: ip_whitelist > The IP address or list of addresses that should be granted access to Rstudio.
-The value should be a list of CIDR ranges, a CIDR range is the ip address of your laptop followed by '/32'
+The value should be a list of CIDR ranges, a CIDR range is the ip address of your laptop followed by '/32' (note, use the 'ipconfig /all' command in a command prompt to determine the IP address of your Windows laptop.
+Your ip address will be the IPv4 address.)
 - line 5: s3_buckets > The list of S3 bucket ARN(s) that the rstudio server needs to access (ARN = amazon resource name; can be found by looking up the s3 buckets in the AWS console>s3).
 Note, to give access to the full s3 bucket the ARN must be followed by '/*' or optionally with an additional key to only grant access to a folder.
 (e.g. ["arn:aws:s3:::crunchbase-dev-rjbood/*"] or ["arn:aws:s3:::crunchbase-dev-rjbood/data/*"]).
 - line 7: instance_type > the [instance type](https://aws.amazon.com/ec2/instance-types/) of your server; this describe how much CPU cores/memory the server gets.
-IMPORTANT, a larger instance type (i.e. more cpu and/or memory) is also more expensive
+IMPORTANT, a larger instance type (i.e. more cpu and/or memory) is also more expensive.
+For test deployments, use t3.large (2 cpu cores, 8 GiB memory).
+For analysis deployments where more cpu cores are required, use 'm5.2xlarge' (8 cpu cores, 32 GiB memory) or 'm5.xlarge' (4 cpu cores, 16 GiB memory).
 - line 10: rstudio_user > the username which will be used to login in RStudio
 - line 11: rstudio_user_pwd > the PWD of the R studio user